wfjm/w11/tools/oskit/211bsd_rp/README.md

        login:
   ```

-  The login prompt is sometimes mangled with the 'Device not configured'
+  The login prompt is sometimes mangled with system messages, if its not
-  system messages, if its not visible just hit `<ENTER>` to get a fresh one.
+  visible just hit `<ENTER>` to get a fresh one.
   ```
        login: {root}
        erase, kill ^U, intr ^C